MENASCI

 'cnn'

 'Globally, coral reefs are in serious danger of being wiped out by rising sea temperatures as a consequence of climate change.
+But in one region, in the Gulf of Aqaba, the corals are showing pockets of resistance in withstanding the heat.

 Consequently, this area has become a hotbed for research as marine biologists from many countries are studying the factors that give these corals their ability to survive warming seas and whether genetic technology could help to save dying coral reefs. '